Sinking Fund Forecasts / Maintenance Plans / Capital Works Fund Plans / Reserve Fund Plans

-Leary & Partners pioneered the provision of sinking fund studies as a tool for the management of strata buildings using the company’s unique understanding of the maintenance needs of community dwellers.
+Leary & Partners pioneered the provision of sinking fund reports as a tool for the management of strata buildings using the company’s unique understanding of the maintenance needs of strata communities.
 We first developed our sinking fund forecasting service early in 1990 and were the first company in most states to offer this service.
 We are the people who originally coined the term “Sinking Fund Forecast”.

 L&P’s Premium Sinking Fund Forecasts Include